telerik/ajax-docs/getting-started/performance/disabling-embedded-resources.md

 ## Disabling Embedded Skins

-If the **Skin** property is not set explicitly either in the control's definition or in the Web.config file of the application, Telerik controls use the **Default** skin by default.
+If the `Skin` property is not set explicitly either in the control definition or in the `Web.config` file of the application, the controls will use the Default skin by default.

-If you, for some reason, need to disable the embedded skins or styles of a Telerik control, you could make avail of the following properties:
+If you need to disable the embedded skins or styles of a Telerik control, use the following properties:

-* **EnableEmbeddedSkins** - Prevents the loading of the skin-specific styles of the control, which are required for the built-in skins.
-Set to false when using a custom skin.
+* `EnableEmbeddedSkins`&mdash;Prevents the loading of the skin-specific styles of the control, which are required for the built-in skins.
+Set to `false` when using a custom skin.
-* **EnableEmbeddedBaseStylesheet** - Prevents registering of the base stylesheet of the control, which contains the main CSS styles.
-These styles include alignment, border widths, paddings, font icons, etc. and are applied to the control instances regardless of their chosen skin name.
+* `EnableEmbeddedBaseStylesheet`&mdash;Prevents the registering of the base stylesheet of the control, which contains the main CSS styles.
+These styles include alignment, border widths, paddings, font icons, and so on, and are applied to the control instances regardless of their chosen skin name.

-More information can be found at:
+For more information, refer to the following articles:

 * [How skins work]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/how-skins-work%})

 * [Creating custom skins]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/creating-a-custom-skin%})

-## Disable Embedded Scripts/Skins for the Entire Web Site/Web Application Project
+## Disabling Embedded Scripts and Skins Globally

+The enabling or disabling of scripts and skins is prioritized as follows:

+* The settings applied at page level have top priority.
+* The settings applied for a particular control in the `web.config` file are next in priority.
+* The settings applied for all Telerik controls globally in the `web.config` file are last in priority.

+Therefore, the individual disabling of scripts and skins for a specific control in the `web.config` will override the setting globally defined for all controls in the same file, while the page level disabling of scripts and skins will override all relevant definitions from the `web.config` file.

-* If you need to disable the embedded scripts and skins for **all Telerik controls** in your web site/web application project add these lines in the **web.config** file:
+To disable the embedded scripts and skins for all Telerik controls in your project, add the following lines to the `web.config` file:

 ````ASP.NET
 <appsettings>